heidelberg-hepml/lloca/docs/source/api.rst

    lloca.framesnet.nonequi_frames.IdentityFrames
    lloca.framesnet.nonequi_frames.RandomFrames

-The resulting frames are stored in the ``Frames`` bookkeeping class.
+The resulting frames are stored in the :class:`~lloca.framesnet.frames.Frames` bookkeeping class.
 A range of derived class can be used for efficient access in the backbone architecture.

 .. autosummary::